Artificial Christmas Tree Safety: Here’s What You Need to Know

 • Position your tree away from any open flames or exits.
 You want to minimise the chance of it catching fire or falling over.
 It’s best to keep your tree away from table lamps, radiators, candles and fireplaces.

-• We always recommend looking for LED lighting for your Christmas tree.
+• We always recommend looking for LED Christmas lights for your tree.
 LED lights stay cooler than incandescent ones, and they use less energy.

 • You also need to check to see if your Christmas tree lights are for indoor or outdoor use.
 If you want to decorate your garden with sparkling lights, you need to use outdoor Christmas lights.
 Only use lights that have a British standard safety marking.

 • When inspecting old lights, check them to see if they are in working condition.
-Look for signs of torn or frayed wiring, bulbs that light, and secure connections.
+Look for signs of torn or frayed wiring, bulbs that no longer work, and insecure connections.
 If you have older Christmas tree lights, consider getting newer ones with updated safety standards.

 • Avoid overdecorating your tree.
-Having too many lights or ornaments may cause the tree to collapse.
-Any hanging Christmas tree decorations need to be clear of heat sources as well.
+Too many lights or ornaments may cause the tree to collapse.
+Any hanging Christmas tree decorations must also be clear of heat sources.

 • When arranging your lights, do not connect lots of light strings in a row.
 Lights in series create a combined voltage equivalent to the individual voltages of each string, which will strain your plug sockets.

 • At night, make sure you turn off all of the Christmas lights.
 Periodically check the socket to see that everything is plugged in completely.
-Half-plugged in wiring can lead to fire and electrical hazards.
+Wiring that isn't fully plugged in can lead to fire and electrical hazards.
+Timer-based lights can be a life-saver here.
+Literally.

 • Keep the manufacturer’s instructions for all of your Christmas tree decorations.
 You want to install them correctly each year.

 • Whatever you do, do not put an open flame on your tree.
-It’s far safer to use strings of LED lighting to achieve a magical glowing effect.
+It’s far safer to use strings of LED Christmas lights to achieve a magical glowing effect.

-• Keep any flammable materials like paper away from the tree, and keep your presents out from under the tree until Christmas Eve.
-A Christmas tree skirt is a great way of ensuring your presents stay away from the tree as it creates a pretty partition.
+• Keep any flammable materials like paper away from the tree and your presents out from under the tree until Christmas Eve.
+A Christmas tree skirt is a great way to ensure your presents stay away from the tree, as it creates a pretty partition.

 • If you have a burning candle in the room with the tree, extinguish it before you leave.
 Wait until the wick embers stop glowing before you leave.
 Even the tiniest lit ember can lead to a fire.